 In this work, we presented \shortname{}, a framework utilizing multiple agents for spatial reasoning to solve the Popular Path Problem.
 Our experiments show that \shortname{} is cost-effective, highly competitive in generating and often outperforming in finding paths, not to mention particularly effective under sparse data conditions.
 However, our results remain experimental, as \shortname{} may generate suboptimal or invalid paths in certain cases, and the inherent stochasticity of LLMs poses challenges in consistency.
-Our work bolsters LLMs' success of geo-spatial reasoning, inaugurates agentic approach and could be extended in many directions.
-Future work can focus on incorporating more contextual data, such as time, user preference and environmental factors, and enhancing the model's reliability through improved prompt engineering and dynamic memory management to handle larger datasets more effectively.
+Our work bolsters LLMs' success in geo-spatial reasoning, inaugurates agentic approach, and could be extended in many directions.
+Future work can focus on incorporating more contextual data (e.g., time, user preference, and environmental factors), and enhancing models' reliability through improved prompt engineering and dynamic memory management to handle larger datasets effectively.